Faculty Bookshelf

 Vievee Francis, Department of English and Creative Writing

-In her latest poetry collection, Francis imagines the ideas, ideals, and spaces of the Black woman.
-The book delves into inherited memories and restrictions between families, lovers, and strangers and the perception and inconvenient truth of Black woman as mother—with or without child.
+Francis imagines the ideas, ideals, and spaces of the Black woman.
+The poetry collection delves into inherited memories and restrictions between families, lovers, and strangers and the perception and inconvenient truth of Black woman as mother.

 Eli and the Octopus